xullnn/ls_pull_over_push/230/answers.md

 What's the difference between `encodeURI()` and `encodeURIComponent()`?

 answer:
-- `encodeURI()` accepts a complete URL as argument, and it doesn't escape reserved chars in the url, since this will make the url invalid.
+- `encodeURI()` accepts a complete URL as argument, and it doesn't escape reserved chars in the url such as colon or slash, since this will make the url invalid.
-- `encodeURIComponent()` can be used to encode query string, which means chars with special meaning in (protocol + host + path) will be escaped.
+- `encodeURIComponent()` can be used to encode query string, which means chars with special meaning(protocol + host + path) will be escaped.

 > The `encodeURI()` function does not encode characters that have special meaning (reserved characters) for a URI.

-What's the difference between `XMLHttpRequest.responseType` and  `Accept` request HTTP header?

-answer:
-  - they both specify the response type, but `Accept` is a http header, which means it's part of the implementation of HTTP, it's set by calling `XMLHttpRequest.setRequestHeader()` method. `XMLHttpRequest.responseType` is not a method but a property, it can directly set by `request.responseType = type` syntax.

 what is the full name of 'CORS'?
 What does it do?